Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST LINES_START_UNORDERED -->

-The default dispatcher that we've used in previous sections is representend by [DefaultDispather], which is equal to [CommonPool] in the current implementation.
+The default dispatcher that we've used in previous sections is representend by [DefaultDispatcher], which is equal to [CommonPool] in the current implementation.
 So, `launch { ... }` is the same as `launch(DefaultDispather) { ... }`, which is the same as `launch(CommonPool) { ... }`.

 The difference between parent [coroutineContext][CoroutineScope.coroutineContext] and [Unconfined] context will be shown later.

+Note, that [newSingleThreadContext] creates a new thread, which is a very expensive resource.
+In a real application it must be either released, when no longer needed, using [close][ThreadPoolDispatcher.close] function, or stored in a top-level variable and reused throughout the application.

 ### Unconfined vs confined dispatcher